 Introduction to the basic concepts of biology with emphasis on molecular biology, cells, genetics and evolution taught at TCN.
 Three hours of lecture integrated with two hours of lab activities each week.
-Student must be accepted into the Edison State Community College CCP program before registering.
 PREREQUISITE COREQUISITE: Satisfactory math assessment score or a grade of "C" or better in MTH 093D (Math literacy).
 RECOMMENDED: One year of high school biology.